THERE IS NO TRAINING DAY FOR THE MONTH OF JULY THIS MONTH IS SET ASIDE FOR WORKING BEE ONLY AND NO SHOOTING IS PERMITTED DURING THIS MONTH

 It is important that the Date of Issue is provided to the Trainers at the club to ensure your training is completed in the first 6 months.

 This stage will run for the duration of your Probationary Pistol Training.
-You will be required to complete 3 individual training sessions within the first 6 months of holding your Probationary Pistol License.
+You will be required to complete 3 individual training sessions, on scheduled training days, within the first 6 months of holding your Probationary Pistol License.
 Once this has been completed, you will be presented with a Probationary Pistol License Certificate.
 You must send this into the Firearms Registry and maintain a copy for yourself.

 Please be aware if you do not comply with this training the trainers are required to submit a Fail to Complete Certificate.